Sida's work in Mozambique

 Democracy, gender equality and human rights

-Mozambique’s public sector is failing to provide citizens with access to effective and equitable public services such as health care and schools.
-Legislation on the right to schooling and the right to one’s own body is relatively strong, but the laws are not always enforced.
-Corruption is widespread 6 and it is difficult to hold to account those who are responsible.
-Decision-making is centralised.
-42 % of members of parliament are women, which is a high figure.7
+Mozambique’s public sector fails to provide citizens with access to effective and equitable social services such as health care and education.
+Legislation on the right to education and the right to one’s own body is relatively strong, but the laws are not always enforced.

 Education and safe abortion for girls and women

 Many girls do not finish primary school, often because they are forced to marry or become pregnant.
-Sida empowers women and girls through the Rapariga Biz and IPAS programmes, which provide safe abortions and a range of sexual and reproductive health and rights (SRHR) services, including support, safe spaces and education.
-Of the more than 90,000 adolescent girls who participated in training in 2021, virtually none entered into child marriage or became pregnant.
-Half of the adolescent girls and young women who attended the clinics started using contraception to protect themselves from unwanted pregnancies.
+Sida is empowering women and girls through the Rapariga Biz and IPAS programmes, which offer safe abortions and various types of sexual and reproductive health and rights (SRHR) services, including access to safe consultation rooms and education for women and girls.

 Economic development for all

-Despite strong economic growth in recent decades, poverty has not declined at the same rate.
+Despite strong economic growth in recent decades, poverty has not decreased at the same rate.
 The vast majority of people work in the informal economy.
-This means that they often lack job security and a secure and adequate income.
-The vast majority of those who work do not earn enough to rise above the international poverty line of US$3.20 a day.
+This means that they usually lack job security and a secure and adequate income.
+The vast majority of those who do work do not earn enough to lift themselves out of poverty.

 More jobs and better incomes in agriculture